uccser/cs-field-guide/text/chapters/en-formal-languages.md

 In all these cases, the commands that you have typed (whether in Python, Scratch, Snap!, C, Pascal, Basic, C#, HTML, or XML) are being read by a computer program.
 (That's right...
 Python is a program that reads in Python programs.)
 In fact, the compiler for a programming language is often written in its own language.
 Most C compilers are written in C --- which begs the question, who wrote the first C compiler (and what if it had bugs)?!
 Computer Scientists have discovered good ways to write programs that process other programs, and a key ingredient is that you have to specify what is allowed in a program very precisely.
 That's where formal languages come in.

-Many of the concepts we'll look at in this chapter are used in a variety of other situations: checking input to a web page; analysing user interfaces; searching text, particularly with “wild cards” strings that can match any sequence of characters; creating logic circuits; specifying communication protocols; and designing embedded systems.
+Many of the concepts we'll look at in this chapter are used in a variety of other situations: checking input to a web page; analysing user interfaces; searching text, particularly with “wild cards” that can match any sequence of characters; creating logic circuits; specifying communication protocols; and designing embedded systems.
 Some advanced concepts in formal languages even used to explore limits of what can be computed.

 Once you're familiar with the idea of formal languages, you'll possess a powerful tool for cutting complex systems down to size using an easily specified format.